-The next step is the most important for the offering.
+The next step is the more important for the offering.
 In the displayed form you can create different price plans for you offering, which will be selectable by customers when acquiring the offering.
-If you do not include any price plan the offering it is considered free.
+If you do not include any price plan the offering in considered free.